 A sub 1kg sleeping mat that offers 5cm of insulated comfort...
 I'd sleep soundly on that.
-The Sea To Summit Comfort Light SI Hiking Mat features Delta Core™ technology that takes the weight and bulk out of the Sea To Summit self-inflating mat range, without sacrificing comfort.
+The Sea to Summit Comfort Light SI Hiking Mat features Delta Core™ technology that takes the weight and

-Made with lightweight 30D polyester, the Comfort Light has been created with weight and comfort at the forefront of its design and is a great choice for all-season performance.
+Made of lightweight 30D polyester, the Comfort Light has been created with weight and comfort at the forefront of its design and is a great choice for all-season performance.

 I’m new to the whole hiking thing and was unsure what mat to get.
 I liked the idea of the SI mats as I am a regular camper and use a SI 4wd mat.
 I also didn’t want a noisy scrunchy mat I had to stuff around and pump up after a long days walk.
 This one I can get it out and let it sit for a bit, puff a couple of breaths in and go to bed when I’m ready.
 I bought this one trying to cut back on some weight in my pack.
 After receiving it I got it out and let it inflate for a few hours & then put a couple of breaths in.
 While on my back the mat feels great but on my side my boney hips can feel the ground.
 I wish I’d paid the bit extra for the S2S comfort plus SI for a bit of extra thickness.
 The extra weight wouldn’t worry me if it means a good nights sleep!
 Also my sleeping bag is super slippery on top of the mat and is a bit annoying I can see myself sliding all over the place when I’m asleep.
 Overall it feels like a very well made mat, just doesn’t suit me.